Beginning OOP with Ruby

 end

-From what we know, we can now give our Lines two attributes.
-We’ll call them start and stop.
+From what we know, we can now give our Line

 # A finite segment (or distance) between two points.